mpaulweeks/bookmarks-jekyll/_posts/2018-01-09-lesbian-experience-loneliness.md

 ![](images/lesbian-experience-loneliness/p123.png)

 Now, this is not completely naive.
-It's not as trite as "be yourself".
+The lesson isn't as simple or trite as "be yourself".
 On the way she made significant changes and self-investments.

-For all of her angst leading up to it, and ennui immediately afterwards, her initial visit to a prostitute was instrumental in demystifying sex and giving her the experience to channel into her art, and resulting self-exploration on page.
+For all of her angst leading up to it, and ennui immediately afterwards, her initial visit to a prostitute was instrumental in demystifying sex and growing more comfortable with her body and her self-image.

 Let's not forget the several pages on personal hygiene and the realization that (a) it takes work and (b) it's worth it.

 ![](images/lesbian-experience-loneliness/p067.png)

----
-## notes

-- job is where you belong, jk its a contract
-- family expectations, and the cycle of guilt

-Goals as fleeting
-Job but no validation from parents
-Debut but not easier
-Sex but still hollow
+My Lesbian Experience with Loneliness is a heart-warming and often funny story about self-discovery and success.
+But it stand out to me so much than other works of it's genre (autobiographical here's-how-I-did-it) because of the mistakes made and lessons learned along the way.